bitcriminals/bitcriminals.github.io/writeups/_tryhackme/differentctf.md

 ![](/images/flag1.png)

 ### www-data -> hakanbey :: Sucrack
-after running linpeas.sh, linenum.sh and even then not finding any way to escalate from www-data to the local user or root... *ctf-like* thinking helped!
+after running linpeas.sh, linenum.sh and even then, not finding any way to escalate from www-data to the local user or root...  *ctf-like* thinking helped!

 The room had a tag called sucrack (why something this random) (also never heard of it yet) Looking it up,

 `sucrack is a multithreaded Linux/UNIX tool for brute-force cracking local user accounts via su.
 This tool comes in handy as final instance on a system where you have not too many privileges`

 So yea... need to use it to crack the user password!!!